lluppesms/chatgpt.blazor.demo/.azdo/pipelines/readme.md

-# Deployment Template Notes
+# Azure DevOps Deployment Template Notes

-## 1. Template Definitions
+## 1. Azure DevOps Template Definitions

 Typically, you would want to set up either Option (a), or Option (b) AND Option (c), but not all three jobs.